The 2015 Awards of Excellence nomination period is now open.

 - They develop quality, connected campuses that become entrepreneurial hotspots and magnets for new people and businesses.

-- They support the sophisticated strategies and collaborative leadership needed to link, leverage and align the many assets within a regional economy.
+- They support the sophisticated strategies and collaborative leadership needed to link, leverage, and align the many assets within a regional economy.

 - They provide leading edge research and analytic tools to enable civic leaders to understand their economy and make decisions quickly to promote collaborative investments.

-How the Award Process Works
+How the Awards Process Works